The gorgeous Ou River Valley: Nong Khiaw, Muang Ngoi, and Muang Khua

 Muang Khua is a small, pleasant town, but most people only stay long enough to transfer between boats and buses, and to print out their Vietnamese e-visas if they need to do that.
 From here you can easily go to northern Vietnam, or via boat to beautiful Muang Ngoi and Nong Khiaw, or the via bus to Luang Namtha which has the best trekking in the country.

 This is a rare town where the government-run Tourist Office has reopened post-Covid, and they advertise several treks, but I didn’t try any.
-If you have trekked in Muang Khua, please leave a comment (link below) and tell me about it.
+If you have trekked in Muang Khua, please tell me about it.

 If you are planning to come to Muang Khua from Dien Bien Phu in Vietnam via the Tay Trang border crossing, note that neither the Lao Visa on Arrival nor eVisa are available at this border.
 You MUST get a visa in person at the Lao consulate in Hanoi or another country before you come.